American imperialism: Debate after September 11, 2001

 In the book Empire (2000), Michael Hardt and Antonio Negri argue that "the decline of Empire has begun".
 Hardt says the Iraq War is a classically imperialist war and is the last gasp of a doomed strategy.
 They expand on this, claiming that in the new era of imperialism, the classical imperialists retain a colonizing power of sorts, but the strategy shifts from military occupation of economies based on physical goods to a networked biopower based on an informational and affective economies.
-They go on to say that the U.S. is central to the development of this new regime of international power and sovereignty, termed "Empire", but that it is decentralized and global, and not ruled by one sovereign state: "The United States does indeed occupy a privileged position in Empire, but this privilege derives not from its similarities to the old European imperialist powers, but from its differences."
-Hardt and Negri draw on the theories of Spinoza, Foucault, Deleuze and Italian autonomist Marxists.
+They go on to say that the US is central to the development of this new regime of international power and sovereignty, termed "Empire", but that it is decentralized and global, and not ruled by one sovereign state: "The United States does indeed occupy a privileged position in Empire, but this privilege derives not from its similarities to the old European imperialist powers, but from its differences."
+Hardt and Negri draw on the theories of Baruch Spinoza, Michel Foucault, Gilles Deleuze, and Italian Autonomist Marxists.

 Geographer David Harvey says there has emerged a new type of imperialism due to geographical distinctions as well as unequal rates of development.
 He says there have emerged three new global economic and political blocs: the United States, the European Union, and Asia centered on China and Russia.
 He says there are tensions between the three major blocs over resources and economic power, citing the 2003 invasion of Iraq, the motive of which, he argues, was to prevent rival blocs from controlling oil.
 Furthermore, Harvey argues that there can arise conflict within the major blocs between business interests and the politicians due to their sometimes incongruent economic interests.
-Politicians live in geographically fixed locations and are, in the U.S. and Europe, accountable to an electorate.
+Politicians live in geographically fixed locations and are, in the US and Europe, accountable to an electorate.
 The 'new' imperialism, then, has led to an alignment of the interests of capitalists and politicians in order to prevent the rise and expansion of possible economic and political rivals from challenging America's dominance.

-Classics professor and war historian Victor Davis Hanson dismisses the notion of an American Empire altogether, with a mocking comparison to historical empires: "We do not send out proconsuls to reside over client states, which in turn impose taxes on coerced subjects to pay for the legions.
-Instead, American bases are predicated on contractual obligations — costly to us and profitable to their hosts.
-We do not see any profits in Korea, but instead accept the risk of losing almost 40,000 of our youth to ensure that Kias can flood our shores and that shaggy students can protest outside our embassy in Seoul."